beet-network/beet-network.github.io/collections/_faq/15-can-i-buy-chia-today.en.md

 ---
 lang: en
 order: 15
-title: "Can I buy Chia today?"
+title: "Can I buy beet today?"
 ---

 Yes.
-Chia now supports transactions, so the buying and selling of chia is live.
+beet now supports transactions, so the buying and selling of beet is live.